kevh182/MisterPSX_2_MCP/README.md

 **  Backup your data before use          **

-PS1_MiSTer2MCP.ps1
-1. Right click "Run with PowerShell"
-2. Enter the path to your MiSTer saves
-3. Enter the path to your MCP PS1 folder.
-A log file is generated to see what files copied.

-This script will create MemCardPro PS1 "Memory Cards" from your MiSTer PSX save files.
-It will also create MiSTer save files from MemCardPro memory cards.

-You will have to change the PowerShell execution policy on your machine for these scripts to work.
+** You will have to change the PowerShell execution policy on your machine for these scripts to work. **

 More info on changing your PowerShell execution policy: